smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 String to send to the IBM i workstation manager.
-The log shows that the 24 lines of the same screen format are echoed back to the screen buffer (maintained in the execution program), but with the String to send characters inserted at the \"OS/400 Main Menu\" command line.
+The log shows that the 24 lines of the same screen format are echoed back to the screen buffer (maintained in the execution program), but with the String to send characters inserted at the "OS/400 Main Menu" command line.

 According to this example, the same Script Step, sequence number 0035, specified a Function (key) to send, but it used a Dynamic Variable token